 Hence the remaining sum of angles i.e sum of angles formed between both radius and the angles between both the tangents is 360-180=180 degrees.

-Problem 2: Find the angle ∠CBA given that CA is a line drawn from the center to the tangent on the circle.
+Problem 2: Find the angle ∠CBA given that CA is a line drawn from the centre to the tangent on the circle.
 The length of the Radius and the base length are mentioned in the question.

 Hence, we can apply trigonometric formulas to get the ∠CBA